elastic/elasticsearch/README.md

 * `sa-east` (`sa-east-1`)
 * `cn-north` (`cn-north-1`)

+### EC2/S3 Signer API

+If you are using a compatible EC2 or S3 service, they might be using an older API to sign the requests.
+You can set your compatible signer API using `cloud.aws.signer` (or `cloud.aws.ec2.signer` and `cloud.aws.s3.signer`) with the right signer to use.
+Defaults to `AWS4SignerType`.

 ## EC2 Discovery

 ec2 discovery allows to use the ec2 APIs to perform automatic discovery (similar to multicast in non hostile multicast environments).
 Here is a simple sample configuration: